 Baldur’s Gate 3 is a fairly complex RPG, but we’ve got your back with some handy tips and tricks to help you get started on your journey.
-Even though it’s only in early access for now, Baldur’s Gate 3 is a great game with deep combat and compelling characters that has dozens of hours of content to enjoy.
-If you’ve played any of Larian’s other games, most notably Divinity Original Sin 2, then you should already have a pretty good idea of what to expect with Baldur’s Gate 3.
+Baldur’s Gate 3 is a great game with deep combat and compelling characters that has dozens of hours of content to enjoy.
+If you’ve played any of Larian’s other games, most notably Divinity Original Sin 2, then I know you will already have a pretty good idea of what to expect with Baldur’s Gate 3.
 Regardless, here are 11 helpful beginner tips and tricks for Baldur’s Gate 3.

 Have Fun With Character Creation